 By joining the two structures, the auditory tube acts as a pathway for upper respiratory infection to spread into the middle ear.
 The tube is shorter and straighter in children than in adults, so middle ear infections are more common in children.

 The main functions of the auditory tube are as following:

 The auditory tube consists of two parts:

+The bony part starts in the anterior wall of the tympanic cavity and is gradually getting narrower.
 The opening of the bony part of the auditory tube is clearly visible on the inferior surface of the skull at the junction between the squamous and petrous parts of the temporal bone, immediately posterior to the foramen ovale and foramen spinosum.

 The blood supply to the auditory tube is provided by the following arteries:

 The venous blood is drained from the auditory tube via the pterygoid plexus of veins in the infratemporal fossa.

 The lymph from the auditory tube is drained into the deep cervical lymph nodes.

 The nerve supply to the auditory tube is provided by the tympanic plexus.
 This is an indirect way for the tympanic nerve (a branch of the glossopharyngeal nerve (CN IX) to supply the auditory tube.